iGaming operators must do more to ensure geo compliance. Here’s how your IP address geolocation service can evolve.

 - Software that must stay on their computers at all time

-While in theory geolocation technology improves accuracy, their effectiveness also leaves a lot to be desired, which becomes apparent when you look at user reviews for one of the most popular IP tracking tool on the App Store:
+While in theory the technology improves accuracy, their effectiveness also leaves a lot to be desired, which becomes apparent when you look at user reviews for one of the most popular IP tracking tool on the App Store:

 These include complaints about users who cannot access their accounts, are inexplicably blocked from placing certain bets only, or simply cannot get the app to work properly on their devices.